 This is a Masters and PhD level course covering a range of topics in applied microeconomics.
 The course emphasises a series of research tools and applications with a focus on techniques for quantitative policy analysis.
-Applications include preference and welfare analysis, productivity and efficiency measures, partial and general equilibrium, management of open-access resources and non-market valuation.
-In addition to paper-and-pen exercises, students will use computers to perform analysis such as evaluating policy impacts with CGE models, optimal timing for infrastructure investments, comparing productivity of firms and estimating willingness-to-pay for ecological services
+Applications include preference and welfare analysis, productivity and efficiency measures, partial and general equilibrium, the management of open-access resources and non-market valuation.
+In addition to paper-and-pen exercises, students will use computers to perform analysis such as evaluating policy impacts with computable general equilibrium models, evaluating optimal timing for infrastructure investments, comparing firm productivity levels and estimating the willingness-to-pay for ecological services.

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate mastery of knowledge and understanding of a wide range of the mathematical concepts, formalisms and techniques that are commonly used in applied microeconomics.

 - Demonstrate the capacity to apply the analytical methods learned to real-world situations.

 - Demonstrate competency with the mathematical techniques required for modelling microeconomic problems for policy analysis.